Azure-Samples/blockchain/blockchain-development-kit/integrate/data/azure-search/EthereumLogicAppAzureSearch.md

 - A new entry into a SQL table is added.
 In this case we are using simple SQL queries added via the Azure Query editor, but in practice these may come from any number of backend systems which track contract creation and status
 - After being triggered by the new table entry, the logic app flow gets the newly added information from the SQL server
 - With the new SQL data, the Ethereum Logic App creates a new Provenance Contract as defined in the `BasicProvenance.sol` file included in this sample
-- Once the contract is created the Ethereum Logic App sends the new contract address back to a SQL server logic app connector which writes the new contract address into the SQL record
+- Once the contract is created the Ethereum Logic App sends the new contract and creation information into Azure Search where it is available to any service with access to the search index.

 ## Next steps